cocreators-ee/project-template/README.md

    rename them manually after creation.
  - Pipeline configs: `(build|release)-<component name>.yml`

+For deleting old Kubernetes resources, you can move your `.yaml` file under `kube/obsolete/` and it will be picked up AFTER the release of the `kube/*.yaml` files have been applied and the resources will be deleted.

 The `envs` have a few things to keep in mind.

 Firstly, every `envs/*` is expected to be run on one Kubernetes cluster